stechdrive/Insta360Convert-GUI/README.md

 1. Open the folder where the "Application Files" are saved.
 2. Open a Command Prompt or Terminal in that folder:
     *   **Windows:** Type `cmd` in the folder's address bar and press Enter.
 Alternatively, Shift + Right-click in the folder and select "Open PowerShell window here" or "Open command prompt here".
-3. In the Command Prompt or Terminal, type `python insta360convert.py` and press Enter.
+3. In the Command Prompt or Terminal, type `python insta360convert.py` (or `py insta360convert.py` if you used the `py` launcher on Windows) and press Enter.
 4. The GUI application window will launch.

 **[日本語] 2. アプリケーションの起動**